 long double floating-point arguments are consumed as 64-bit double types.
-This matches the default argument promotion rules for variable argument lists.
+This behavior matches the default argument promotion rules for variable argument lists.
 For more information about argument promotion, see Ellipses and Default Arguments in Postfix expressions.
 On both 32-bit and 64-bit systems, the conversion specification of a 64-bit integer argument must include a size prefix of ll or I64.
 Otherwise, the behavior of the formatter is undefined.

 Some types are different sizes in 32-bit and 64-bit code.
 For example,